Roomify/docs/roomify_accommodations/content/main-menu.rst

 Click on the gray arrows next to a menu link, and drag it to a new position.
 Click 'Save'.

+NB: Roomify for Accommodations does not currently support multi-level menu items in the main menu, but this feature is in the works!

 Create new menu items
 =====================